yashika28062006/E-COMMERCE/README.md

 Learning Goals You need to create an my-orders page You will send an get request to my-orders endpoint that we created in previous milestone.
 We will send user mail in to endpoint to get all the user orders Display all the user orders We will add my-orders page in navbar for better navigation.
 Created a My Orders page that sends a GET request to the my-orders endpoint created in the previous milestone.
 The user's email is sent to the endpoint to retrieve all their orders, which are then displayed on the page.
 Additionally, added the My Orders page to the navbar for improved navigation.

-# Follow-along Project: Online Bookstore - Milestone 28: Adding Order Cancellation

-## Learning Goals 🎯

-By the end of this milestone, users will be able to cancel their placed orders through the "My Orders" page.

-## Implementation Details 📝

-This milestone focuses on adding the functionality to cancel existing orders.